ahmadnazif/BlazorWasmHoster/README.md

 ## To start
 - Clone this repo.
 - Publish this Minimal API project.
-- Publish your Blazor WASM project, then put the content of published "wwwroot" (in Blazor WASM) folder to the project "wwwroot" (in Minimal API) folder.
-The `web.config` file can be ignored.
+- Publish your Blazor WASM project, then:
+  - Put the content of published "wwwroot" (in Blazor WASM) folder to the project "wwwroot" (in Minimal API) folder.
+  - The `web.config` file can be ignored.
 - Set the desired port to for the Blazor WebAssembly standalone app to run.
 - Execute the .exe file, or run `dotnet BlazorWasmHoster`.